Director, Human Resources - Centres of Expertise

 Where appropriate, the supervisor may direct the staff member to undertake a course of professional development or other programs designed to assist in improving performance.

 Phase 3: Decision on unsatisfactory performance and disciplinary action

 a) Where following the review period in Phase 2, the performance of the staff member is deemed by the supervisor as being no longer unsatisfactory, the staff member will be advised in writing and no further action will be taken under these procedures.

-b) Where following the review period in Phase 2, the supervisor believes that the performance of the senior staff member continues to be unsatisfactory, the supervisor will make a formal report to the Vice-Chancellor and President.
+b) Where following the review period in Phase 2, the supervisor believes that the performance of the senior staff member continues to be unsatisfactory, the supervisor will make a formal report to the authorising officer.
 The report will state clearly the: